safaa-alnabulsi/dsr-serverless-course/README.md

      $ pip install -r requirements.txt

-Before using aws-cli, you need to tell it about your AWS credentials.
+Before using aws-cli, you need to configure it with your AWS credentials.
+You can create a user in https://console.aws.amazon.com/iam/ and export the credentials csv.
+If the user name is `cli-user`, run the following:

-	$ aws configure
+	$ aws configure --profile cli-user
 	AWS Access Key ID: foo
 	AWS Secret Access Key: bar
 	Default region name [us-west-2]: eu-west-1
 	Default output format [None]: json

+	$ export AWS_PROFILE=cli-user

+To test if you have access, run the following and you shouldn't see an error:

+	$ aws s3 ls

 To deactivate an active environment, use